AloveIs/DeepLearningAssignment/ass1/Report/report.md

 The results are show in Figure \ref{fig:e3_1} and \ref{fig:e3_2}.
 By increasing the regularization term we get smoother prototypes, and also a more stable performance.
 By looking at the loss plot, we can see how it quickly becomes steady for both validation and test data.

+![Loss curve for Experiment 3, blue test data and in orage the validation data.\label{fig:e3_1}](../Result_Pics/b100e40eta01la_1.pdf){ width=80% }

 The more stable results are obtained through the regularization at the expenses of the performance, because regulariziing constraints the parameter space a little.

-![Loss curve for Experiment 3, blue test data and in orage the validation data.\label{fig:e3_1}](../Result_Pics/b100e40eta01la_1.pdf){ width=80% }

 ![Learned prototypes in Experiment 3.\label{fig:e3_2}](../Result_Pics/b100e40eta01la_1proto.pdf){ width=80% }

-\newpage

 ## Experiment 4